-Independent political spending on federal elections are permitted but require pre-approval.
+Independent political spending on federal elections is permitted but require pre-approval.
 The political spending pre-approval form is below.

+III.
 Political spending on state or local races is prohibited.

 The card cannot be used for any political activity directed towards influencing the outcome of state or local races.
 Indivisible cannot provide support for legally-mandated reporting associated with these races.